College Athletics and Mental Health: Helping Student-Athletes Strike a Balance

 Tensions Between Mental Health & College Athletics

 Maintaining mental health while participating in college athletics is often challenging.
 Student-athletes face long training hours, grueling competition schedules, and the pressure to perform at all times.
 These factors can lead to increased stress, anxiety, and even burnout.
-In 2021, the NCAA conducted a study that found that 24% of male and 36% of female athletes “felt so depressed that it was difficult to function.”
-These findings emphasize the need for comprehensive mental health support for student-athletes.
+In 2023, NCAA conducted a study that found that 9% of male and 29% of female athletes are experiencing overwhelming anxiety “constantly” or “most every day.”

-It’s important for student-athletes to recognize their own limits and listen to their bodies and minds.
-Taking breaks when needed, practicing self-care, and seeking support from resources available to them are essential steps in maintaining good mental health.
-Universities can also play a significant role in raising awareness about these challenges and educating athletes on all aspects of personal wellness.
+Student-athletes need to recognize their limits and listen to their bodies and minds.
+Taking breaks when needed, getting adequate sleep, practicing self-care, and seeking support from resources available to them are essential steps in maintaining good mental health.
+Universities can also play a significant role in educating athletes on all aspects of personal wellness.

 Leveraging Student-Athlete Support Resources